What's New Pussycat?: Production

-Warren Beatty wanted to make a comedy film about male sex addiction and hoped Charles Feldman would produce it.
+Charles Feldman had been developing a script about a Don Juan style figure based on the play Lot's Wife for Cary Grant and Capucine.
+Warren Beatty wanted to make a comedy film about male sex addiction and hoped Feldman would produce it.
 The title What's New Pussycat? was taken from Beatty's phone salutation when speaking to his female friends.
-Beatty desired a role for his then girlfriend, the actress Leslie Caron, but Feldman wanted a different actress.
+Beatty desired a role for his then-girlfriend, actress Leslie Caron, but Feldman wanted a different actress.

 Beatty and Feldman sought a joke writer and, after seeing him perform in a New York club, Feldman offered Woody Allen $30,000.
 Allen accepted provided he could also appear in the film.
 As Allen worked on the script, his first screenplay, Beatty noticed that Allen's role was continually growing at the expense of his own.

 Eventually, Beatty threatened to quit the production to stop this erosion, but the actor's status in Hollywood at that time had declined so severely that Feldman decided to let him leave and gave the part to Peter O'Toole.
-Beatty later said "I diva'ed my way out of the movie.
+Beatty later said, "I diva'ed my way out of the movie.
 I walked off of What's New, Pussycat? thinking they couldn't do it without me.
-I was wrong".
+I was wrong."
 According to Beatty, a new screenwriter was brought in and Allen's role was pared back to a minor character.

-Groucho Marx was to have played Dr. Fassbender, but at O'Toole's insistence he was replaced by Peter Sellers.
-O'Toole, Sellers and director Clive Donner all made changes to the script, straining their relationship with Allen.
+Groucho Marx was to have played Dr. Fassbender, but at O'Toole's insistence, he was replaced by Peter Sellers.
+O'Toole, Sellers, and director Clive Donner all made changes to the script, straining their relationship with Allen.
 Tension was also generated by Sellers' demanding top billing, but O'Toole described the atmosphere as stimulating.
+Donner was given the job of directing on the strength of Nothing But the Best.